ReCommerce Ultimate Guide and 2022 Trendswhy retailers are loving it

 “ReCommerce merchants are growing 20-times faster than the broader retail market and five-times faster than off-price retailers”, according to Coresight Research.
 The company forecasts that “the total U.S. apparel resale market will grow at a compound annual rate of 13 percent, reaching $33 billion in 2021.
 Clothing, shoes, and accessories currently make up 49 percent of the total U.S. ReCOMMERCE market.
 GlobalData estimates that the total worldwide apparel market (resale and donation) will climb to $51 billion in 2023.”

-4 Factors That Drive ReCommerce Growth
+4 Factors That Drive ReCommerce Growth in 2022

 1. Millennials’ adoption of the sharing economy.